Available for an ArcGIS organization licensed with the IPS extension.

 Create the ArcGIS IPS Information Model

-Use the Enable Indoor Positioning tool to create an ArcGIS IPS Information Model in an existing geodatabase.
-The IPS model contains the fields and tables required for surveying facilities and generating a positioning file for use in IPS-enabled apps.
+Use the Enable Indoor Positioning tool to create an ArcGIS IPS Information Model in an existing workspace.
+The IPS model contains the table and feature classes required for surveying facilities and generating a positioning file for use in IPS-enabled apps.

 Create floor plan data

 Transitions in IPS differ from transitions in Indoors and are used to define facility entrances and exits.
+This information is used by ArcGIS IPS during the positioning phase to provide a smoother transition from GPS to IPS.
 To enable transitions, you'll need to use an Indoors model or create a feature class to add transitions to your floor plan data.
-Below are the primary steps for creating transitions:
+The following are the primary steps for creating transitions: